cswebdev/TS-CLI-Reverse-Polish-Notation-Calculator/README.md

 <h3>Usage</h3>

-<p>Upon running the application, you will be greeted with a Ilcome message and instructions for using the calculator.
+<p>Upon running the application, you will be greeted with a welcome message and instructions for using the calculator.
 Enter mathematical expressions in Reverse Polish Notation to receive the computed result.
 Use the following commands for additional functionality:</p>

 <ul>
   <li><code>start</code>: Initialize the calculator.</li>